Code-Institute-Submissions/FitForLife/README.md

 ![Plans Page](/Readme/MockUps/FFLMochupPlansPage.jpg)

 # Features
-Customer Facing Pages: Fit For Life consists of a Homepage, products page, Individual Products Page, Plans Page, Plan Workout Page, Shopping Cart Page, Checkout Page and Profile page.
+Customer Facing Pages: Fit For Life consists of a Homepage, products page, Individual Products Page, Plans Page, Plan Workout Page, Shopping Cart Page, Checkout Page, About Page and Profile page.
 The website is fully responsive.
 Admin Facing Pages: In addition to the user facing pages, an admin or superuser has access to a number of specific pages to assist administartion of the site.
 Access is also provided to the Django provided administration interface for lower level control of data.
 ## Site Elements
 ### NavBar